IgniteUI/igniteui-docfx/.github/CONTRIBUTING.md

 In order to do that, certain configuration should be added in the [angular samples](https://github.com/IgniteUI/igniteui-angular-samples) repository.
 More could be found here [To do](https://github.com/IgniteUI/igniteui-angular-samples/issues/130).

 StackBlitz button should be referencing the iframe provided by angular samples repo.
-Add the button in the JP versions of the documentation as well:
+Add the button in both JP and KR versions of the documentation as well:

 ```html
 <div class="sample-container loading" style="height: 477px">